118 (TV series)

-118 also known as (要要发) ran for 255 episodes and was produced by Mediacorp Channel 8.
-It stars Chew Chor Meng, Pan Lingling, Dennis Chew, Ya Hui, Xu Bin and Somaline Ang as the casts of this series.
+118 (要要发) was a Singaporean drama produced by Mediacorp Channel 8.
+It stars Chew Chor Meng, Pan Lingling, Dennis Chew, Ya Hui, Xu Bin and Hong Ling as the cast of this series.

-The show replaced the second half of the 7.00 pm drama timeslot, airing weekdays from 20 October 2014, 7.30 pm to 8.00 pm on weekdays making the 1st long form half an hour drama airing together with news-current affairs programme Hello Singapore at 6.30pm.
+The show replaced the second half of the 7.00 pm drama timeslot, airing at 7.30 pm to 8.00 pm on weekdays, making the 1st long form half an hour drama airing together with news-current affairs programme Hello Singapore at 6.30pm.
 It is the longest running Chinese drama produced by Mediacorp.